 - Dynamically batches requests to increase throughput

-- Provides metrics for orchestration and load balancing
+- Provides latency and health metrics for auto scaling and load balancing

 TensorRT Inference Server is available in a ready-to-deploy container from the NGC container registry, making it simple to use in production environments.
 It is also available as open source, allowing developers to customize and extend functionality of the software to fit their specific data center workflows.